oSPANNERo/dvmfirmware-hs/README.md

   - ```sudo apt install stm32flash```

 Once that is complete put a jumper across the JP1 points on the board.
 This jumper will need to remain for the duration of the firmware upgrade process.
 Once the jumper is in place wait a few seconds before proceeding.
-(The RED heartbeat LED may or may not stop flashing.)
+(The RED heartbeat LED may or may not stop flashing depending on the actual hardware you are using.)

 <img src=https://github.com/user-attachments/assets/220b2e12-61b6-429e-98cc-a489918c0aad>